kocabiyik/optimizers-visualized/optimizers.md

 # Visualizing Neural Network Optimizers

-In practice, tuning a neural network might be an art rather than a science.
 Having a strong intuition about algorithms are helpful for hacking and quick prototyping.
 For me, the most useful tools for grasping good intuition are visualizations and analogies.

-The Deep Learning book has a comprehensive chapter on optimizers.
+[The Deep Learning book](https://www.deeplearningbook.org/) has [a comprehensive chapter](https://www.deeplearningbook.org/contents/optimization.html) on optimizers.
 I am currently reading it and practicing them by implementing them into code.
 I am sharing my visualizations here so that it might be helpful for other learners.

+## Basic Optimization Algorithms

-Optimizers are how we are updating the parameters.
+What is an optimizer?
+It is how we are updating the parameters.
 The objective is finding a set of $\theta$ values so that $J(\theta)$ is significantly lower.
 Starting with a relatively simple one:

-## Basic Optimization Algorithms

 ### Stochastic Gradient Descent